Noémi Reclus: Life and political involvement

-In May 1871, After the fall of the Paris Commune, while Élie had managed to return home safely Noémi and their sons (Paul and André) were "forced out of the house by neighbors-afraid that their presence there following the defeat of the Commune would jeopardize its safety" and went into hiding.
+In May 1871, after the fall of the Paris Commune, while Élie had managed to return home safely Noémi and their sons (Paul and André) were "forced out of the house by neighbors-afraid that their presence there following the defeat of the Commune would jeopardize its safety" and went into hiding.
 Noémi spent several weeks living in cellars with her two young children while being hidden and protected by supportive neighbours.
 The family were supported in hiding by Edouard Huet, a professor at the Collège Sainte-Barbe who was a relative of the Republican socialist philosopher François Huet (1814-1869) with whom the family were acquainted.

 Exiled from France after the commune, Noémi and her family first left for Italy before settling in Switzerland in Zurich. Élie had managed to obtain a forged passport under the name 'Ernesto Ricardo' via a police officer friend of Henri Schmahl.
 The family stayed in Zurich to support their eldest son Paul's education.
 In 1877, Noémie and Élie left Zurich for an extended visit to the United States.
 While in the United States, Noémie and Élie became acquainted with the Shakers at the Mount Lebanon Shaker Society in New Lebanon, New York.
 In October 1894, Noémie and Élie settled in Ixelles on Rue Victor Greyson - where Élie taught at the Free University until 1903.
 Noémie and Élie lived in Belgium until their deaths.

 Role in education

 During the Paris Commune, Noémi was part of the commission to organise and monitor girls' education in schools.
 The work which this committee undertook concerning education played a role in removing the influence of the church from schools, and supporting the hiring of secular women teachers.

 In 1858–1861, Noémi Reclus taught French at a girls' boarding school in Edinburgh run by the Geddes sisters, she also went to Glasgow with the Murdoch family for whom she had previously been a tutor in Paris.
-Alongside André Léo, Marie David, H. Leval, G. Francolin, Noémi took part in an attempt to open a "Democratic Primary School" which aimed to center childrens' needs and "natural faculties" rather than imposing "preconcieved systems" - although the school never opened.
+Alongside André Léo, Marie David, H. Leval, G. Francolin, Noémi took part in an attempt to open a "Democratic Primary School" which aimed to center children's needs and "natural faculties" rather than imposing "preconcieved systems" - although the school never opened.